 Visible effects: Softens fine lines and wrinkles, fades dark spots, shrinks pores, reduces scarring, brighter & smoother skin, a youthful glow.

-Takes 5 ish mins just 2 or 3 times per week.
+Takes 5 to 10 mins just 2 or 3 times per week.
 For ongoing use.

-Simple, easy to follow.
+Simple, easy to follow, x2 suction levels.
 Use a clean filter each session, diamond tips last 6 months to 1 year.
 Quick and very more-ish satisfaction seeing dead skin gunk in the filter!

 Immediate smooth skin.
 Boosts cell turnover, collagen & elastin build gradually refreshing and brightening.
-Healthier skin, faded wrinkles and pigmentation over a month or so.
+Healthier skin faded wrinkles & pigmentation over a month or so.

 - Very affordable